 Tier 2 Long-Term Change Fee and Charge

 Pursuant to the terms in the customer’s CHWM Contract, a customer may elect to change (cap or reduce) its Tier 2 Long-Term Alternative election.
-A Tier 2 Change Fee and a Long-Term Tier 2 Change Charge will apply if this change in original election is made 1) after BPA acquires power for the purposes of serving Tier 2 Long-Term Path obligations, or 2) after July 31, 2027, whichever occurs first.
-The Tier 2 Change Fee will be established in each 7(i) Process and will be no lower than 0.05 mills/kWh and no higher than 0.10 mills/kWh applied to the customer’s Tier 1 Load amount for the Rate Period immediately following the election.
+A Tier 2 Long-Term Change Fee and a Tier 2 Long-Term Change Charge will apply if this change in original election is made 1) after BPA acquires power for the purposes of serving Tier 2 Long-Term Path obligations, or 2) after July 31, 2027, whichever occurs first.
+The Tier 2 Long-Term Change Fee will be established in each 7(i) Process and will be no lower than 0.05 mills/kWh and no higher than 0.10 mills/kWh applied to the customer’s Tier 1 Load amount for the Rate Period immediately following the election.

-The Long-Term Tier 2 Change Charge will be based on costs BPA determines would otherwise be spread to other Tier 2 Long-Term Path customers, calculated independent to and without consideration of the Tier 2 Change Fee, as a result of the change in election.
-The revenue received from the Tier 2 Change Fee and the Long-Term Tier 2 Change Charge will be credited to the Tier 2 Long-Term Cost Pool.
+The Tier 2 Long-Term Change Charge will be based on costs BPA determines would otherwise be spread to other Tier 2 Long-Term Path customers, calculated independent to and without consideration of the Tier 2 Long-Term Change Fee, as a result of the change in election.
+The revenue received from the Tier 2 Long-Term Change Fee and the Tier 2 Long-Term Change Charge will be credited to the Tier 2 Long-Term Cost Pool.

 Tier 2 Long-Term Cost Reallocation Provision